Find all of the essential information you need to know while undertaking a research degree at City.

 The frequency with which you meet your supervisor(s) will vary as you progress through your research.
 It is anticipated that you will meet more regularly with your supervisor(s) in the earlier stages of your research and during the examination stage.

 As a full-time student you should expect to meet with your supervisor(s) at least twice each term while part-time students should expect to meet with their supervisor(s) at least once each term.

 International students should meet with their supervisor(s) at least once per month and record these meetings on Research Manager.

 Please review the frequency with which you and your supervisor(s) meet as you progress through your research.

 The objective of these meetings is to review your progress, ensure your aims and objectives are still relevant and that your progress reflects these aims and objectives.

 Your supervisor will want to ensure the next stages of your research will progress well and will review this with you to ensure you understand the expectations they have.

-Annual progress review
+Annual progress review and re-registration